torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 The ACPI _REV method returns the "Revision of the ACPI specification that OSPM supports"

-This document explains how and why the BIOS and Linux should use these methods.
+This document explains how and why the BIOS and GNU/Linux should use these methods.
 It also explains how and why they are widely misused.

 How to use _OSI
 ===============

-Linux runs on two groups of machines -- those that are tested by the OEM to be compatible with Linux, and those that were never tested with Linux, but where Linux was installed to replace the original OS (Windows or OSX).
+GNU/Linux runs on two groups of machines -- those that are tested by the OEM to be compatible with GNU/Linux, and those that were never tested with GNU/Linux, but where GNU/Linux was installed to replace the original OS (Windows or OSX).

 The larger group is the systems tested to run only Windows.
 Not only that, but many were tested to run with just one specific version of Windows.
 So even though the BIOS may use _OSI to query what version of Windows is running, only a single path through the BIOS has actually been tested.
-Experience shows that taking untested paths through the BIOS exposes Linux to an entire category of BIOS bugs.
+Experience shows that taking untested paths through the BIOS exposes GNU/Linux to an entire category of BIOS bugs.
-For this reason, Linux _OSI defaults must continue to claim compatibility with all versions of Windows.
+For this reason, GNU/Linux _OSI defaults must continue to claim compatibility with all versions of Windows.

-But Linux isn't actually compatible with Windows, and the Linux community has also been hurt with regressions when Linux adds the latest version of Windows to its list of _OSI strings.
+But GNU/Linux isn't actually compatible with Windows, and the GNU/Linux community has also been hurt with regressions when GNU/Linux adds the latest version of Windows to its list of _OSI strings.
 So it is possible that additional strings will be more thoroughly vetted before shipping upstream in the future.
 But it is likely that they will all eventually be added.

-What should an OEM do if they want to support Linux and Windows using the same BIOS image?
-Often they need to do something different for Linux to deal with how Linux is different from Windows.
+What should an OEM do if they want to support GNU/Linux and Windows using the same BIOS image?
+Often they need to do something different for GNU/Linux to deal with how GNU/Linux is different from Windows.

-In this case, the OEM should create custom ASL to be executed by the Linux kernel and changes to Linux kernel drivers to execute this custom ASL.
-The easiest way to accomplish this is to introduce a device specific method (_DSM) that is called from the Linux kernel.
+In this case, the OEM should create custom ASL to be executed by the GNU/Linux kernel and changes to GNU/Linux kernel drivers to execute this custom ASL.
+The easiest way to accomplish this is to introduce a device specific method (_DSM) that is called from the GNU/Linux kernel.

 In the past the kernel used to support something like:
-_OSI("Linux-OEM-my_interface_name")
+_OSI("GNU/Linux-OEM-my_interface_name")
 where 'OEM' is needed if this is an OEM-specific hook, and 'my_interface_name' describes the hook, which could be a quirk, a bug, or a bug-fix.